mpbunch/FBP/README.md

 #### Research Questions
 - Which of the other variables in the Atlas are important predictors of the foreign born percentage in each US county?
-- How well do the other variables in the Atlas predict the foreign born percentage in each US county, and, more specically, how well do the most important predictor variables predict foreign born percentage in each county?
+- How well do the other variables in the Atlas predict the foreign-born percentage in each US county, and, more specically, how well do the most important predictor variables predict foreign born percentage in each county?

 #### Data